 5. 'Odu' by King Sunny Ade

 King Sunny Ade is one of the most influential Juju musicians in Nigeria.
 He has been nominated twice for the Grammy Awards for two different albums.
-He was nominated for the Best Ethnic or Traditional Folk Recording for the album "Syncro System" in 1984 and the Best World Music Album for "ODU" in 1999.
+He was nominated for the Best Ethnic or Traditional Folk Recording for the album "Syncro System" in 1984 and Best World Music Album for "ODU" in 1999.
 Although he has won none of the categories, his impact by being one of the first artists to get nominated makes his achievement stand out.

 Atlantic Records released the studio album "Odu" in 1998.
-It is an 11 track album that Andrew Frankel produced.
+It is an 11-track album that Andrew Frankel produced.

 4. 'Love Drum Talk' by Babatunde Olatunji

 Babatunde has received a Grammy nomination once with his album, "Love Drum Talk," released on September 23, 1997, under Chesky Records.
-The 9 tracks classic album was Babatunde Olatunji's last commercial release and was nominated by the Recording Academy for1998 Grammy award for Best World Music Album.
+The 9 tracks classic album was Babatunde Olatunji's last commercial release and was nominated by the Recording Academy for 1998, the Grammy award for Best World Music Album.
 Babatunde, however, has won once at the Grammy Awards with Mickey Hart's album "Planet Drums" for Best World Music Album.

 3. 'Twice As Tall' by Burna Boy

 Burna Boy has bagged two nominations with his album twice for the Grammy Awards.
 The albums "African Giant" and "Twice as Tall" have both received the nod from the Recording Academy and bagged a nomination for the prestigious award.